RobinLWilson/Project_4/README.md

     - 'Age' because we will use the AgeGroup bins

 - Then we dropped the duplicate values which accounted for 7 data points.
 By using the ".count" feature, we identified there were nulls in the "YearsWithCurrentManager" variable.
 After dropping the nulls, we verified no nulls remained by using "isna()".
-5. Next we needed to start converting all object datatypes into numerical values.
-To begin, we
+- Next we needed to start converting all object datatypes into numerical values for the machine learning.
+To begin, we identified all the object datatypes ('EmpID', 'AgeGroup', 'Attrition', 'BusinessTravel', 'Department', 'EducationField', 'Gender', 'JobRole', 'MaritalStatus', 'SalarySlab', 'OverTime').
+We then looked at each object variable using ".unique()" in order to:
-    - verified consistant data within columns using .unique()
-    - Object Variables translated into numerical representations
+    - correct inconsistent data (i.e. the 'Travel' column had 'Travel_Rarely' and 'Non-Travel')
+    - analyze the data and determine if the data is Binary, Relational, or Independent.
+All data except for "JobRole" and "Department" were quickly analyzed, but after discussion, we decided that these alone were independent data, but together they became relational.
+So we created a new column ("Department_Role") of the merged data from "JobRole" and "Department."
+ The columns were categorized as follows:
+        - Binary: 'Attrition', 'Gender', 'OverTime'
+        - Relational: 'AgeGroup', 'BusinessTravel', 'MaritalStatus', 'SalarySlab', 'Department_Role'
+        - Independent: 'EducationField'
+- At this point the data was exported into a csv file for the visualizations.
-        - Analyzed all object variables and categorized them into either: Binary, Relational, or Independent
+- We continued to prepare the data for the model by taking all the object variables from above and converting them to numberical values.
 ### 2. Exploratory Data Analysis (EDA)
 Descriptive Statistics: Provide summary statistics to describe the overall attrition rate and relevant metrics.
 Data Visualization: